 Support already received through Medicare, the PBS and/or any other relevant Australian, state or territory government schemes; or private health.
+If a support has been declined by another scheme, providing evidence of this will assist in processing claims.

 Non-prescribed pharmaceutical and medications - for example; cosmetic products and supplements.